CityOfZion/neo-tools/README.md

 ```
 cd src/nodejs/account/CLI

-// List account with name test
+# List account with name test
 node account/cli/list.js -n test

 ```

-### Neoscan for test and main
+### Neoscan for TestNet and MainNet
 https://neoscan.io/docs/index.html#api-v1-get

 ```
 cd src/nodejs/neoscan/cli/

-// Returns page 1 of transaction summary for default address from its hash, paginated
+# Returns page 1 of transaction summary for default address from its hash, paginated
 node get_address_abstracts -n main -p 1

-// Get all transactions for address marked default on default net (test) and export to csv
+# Get all transactions for default address on default net (test) and export to csv
 node neoscan/cli/get_address_abstracts.js --everything -c

-// List all nodes on Main Net
+# List all nodes on Main Net
 node get_all_nodes -n MainNet

-// Get balance for an address on MainNet
+# Get balance for an address on MainNet
 node get_balance -n MainNet -a youraddress

-// Get a block by its hash on testnet
+# Get a block by its hash on testnet
 node get_block -h hash

-// Get claimable transactions for default address on testNet
+# Get claimable transactions for default address on testNet
 node get_claimable

-// Get claimed transactions for default address on testNet
+# Get claimed transactions for default address on testNet
 node get_claimed

-// Get current block height on TestNet
+# Get current block height on TestNet
 node get_height

-// Get the latest block data from neoscan Main Net
+# Get the latest block data from neoscan Main Net
 node get_last_block -n mainnet

-// Get the latest block time from neoscan Main Net
+# Get the latest block time from neoscan Main Net
 node get_last_block_time -n mainnet

-// List all transactions for address on Main net
+# List all transactions for address on Main net
 node get_last_transactions_by_address -n MainNet -a address

-// Get last 3 transactions for address with human-readable date format from test net
+# Get last 3 transactions for address with human-readable date format from test net
 node get_last_transactions_by_address -a address -i 3 -H

-// Only return time field of last 3 transactions in human-readable format from test net
+# Only return time field of last 3 transactions in human-readable format from test net
 node get_last_transactions_by_address -a address -i 3 -H -t

-// transaction for a  hash on MainNet
+# transaction for a  hash on MainNet
 node get_transaction.js -n mainnet -h txid

-// Get the unclaimed gas for address on testnet
+# Get the unclaimed gas for address on testnet
 node get_unclaimed -a address

 ```